Ponniyin Selvan play

-I was born in 1970s so I was not there when the novel originally came in magazines, but whenever I have seen the book in some friends place I have tried reading it.
+I was born in the 1970s so I was not there when the novel initially came in magazines, but whenever I have seen the book in some friends places I have tried reading it.
 My sister has shared the story outline and the characters, and any Tamil literary discussion always brings up Ponniyin Selvan.
-Wanting to read the full novel, early this year I bought the 5 volume set from Ananda Vikatan stall.
+Wanting to read the full novel, early this year I bought the 5-volume set from Ananda Vikatan stall.

 All the actors on stage performed their roles perfectly.
-I liked the efficiency of Director Pravin and of the stage sets by Tamil Film fame Thotta Tharani.
-The Director has not wasted time by changing the background set on stage for every scene, instead he had used a single backdrop for the whole length of the play.
-The entire play across Ocean, City, Town, Fort, Palace, Temple all happens on a single fort backdrop but the actors smartly use and change it with the help of props they bring in and take back.
-Actors after entering the stage don’t wait for the full stage to setup as well, they start the dialogues and before you notice everything is in place.
-To the credit of the actors on stage and for the story play these doesn’t affect your visualisation of the period or the enjoyment of the story.
-The dialogues are kept short, simple and in current day spoken Tamil form rather than being from Historic Time or with Poetic nuances.
-This simplicity makes us connect with the characters and enjoy more.
+I liked Director Pravin‘s efficiency and the stage sets by Tamil Film fame Thotta Tharani.
+The Director has not wasted time by changing the background set on stage for every scene, instead, he used a single backdrop for the whole length of the play.
+The entire play across Ocean, City, Town, Fort, Palace, and Temple all happens on a single fort backdrop but the actors smartly use and change it with the help of props they bring in and take back.
+Actors after entering the stage don’t wait for the full stage to set up as well, they start the dialogues and before you notice everything is in place.
+To the credit of the actors on stage and for the story play these don’t affect your visualisation of the period or the enjoyment of the story.
+The dialogues are kept short, simple and in current-day spoken Tamil form rather than being from Historic Times or with Poetic nuances.
+This simplicity makes us connect with the characters and enjoy it more.

 - Kundavai and Vanthiyathevan get married and happily live ever after

-- The Pandya conspirators are arrested by Chola empire after the death of Nandhini
+- The Pandya conspirators are arrested by the Chola empire after the death of Nandhini